 Note: Language Centre tutors are not experts in your subject area and therefore cannot advise you on the content of your assignments.
 In addition, the aim of the support session is to help you to improve your academic work.
 This is not a proofreading service and the tutor will not edit your work for you.

-Sessions are 50 minutes long and are limited to two per student per term.
+Sessions are 50 minutes long and are limited to two per student per semester.
 Currently, all one-to-one support sessions are being offered online via Microsoft Teams.

 When are support sessions?

-Timetable for Academic Literacy and Language support sessions for Term 2, 2022:
+Timetable for Academic Literacy and Language support sessions for Semester 2, 2022:

 Begin w/c 24 January 2022